IEEE-RVCE/reforseti/README.md

 ## Key differences

-- The API return shape is now more regular.
-Refer `ResultsDTO`
+- API field names have been updated and API shape has been normalized.
+  - This is just the consequence of using a strongly typed language.
 - API verbs have been normalized.
   - Eg.`events` is now `event`
 - JWTs expire after some time.
-- Data field names have been updated to be more readable.

 ## New